Bhaumik-Tandan/1024/README.md

-# 🚀 Space Drop
+# 🚀 Cosmic Fusion

 **The Ultimate Space Adventure Game for Everyone!** 🌌

 Drop planets from space, merge them together, and create bigger worlds!
 Perfect for kids and space lovers of all ages.

-## ⭐ What is Space Drop?
+## ⭐ What is Cosmic Fusion?

-Space Drop is a fun and easy space game where you:
+Cosmic Fusion is a fun and easy space game where you:
 - 🪐 Drop planets from the sky
 - 🌟 Match same planets to make bigger ones
 - 🚀 Try to create the biggest space objects